-Upselling means to suggest a more expensive product or service than the one the visitor is currently viewing.
-Cross-selling is about displaying complementary pieces to encourage shoppers to consider buy them together.
+Upselling means suggesting a more expensive product or service than the one the visitor is currently viewing.
+Cross-selling is about displaying complementary pieces to encourage shoppers to consider buying them together.
 These two ways can both connect additional products to what the customer is looking at and increase conversion rate as well as average order value.

 One thing to note is that either upselling or cross-selling cannot be used in a too pushy way, or else the visitors may feel uncomfortable.

 For Shopify store owners, there is a convenient way to upsell and cross-sell, which is to use apps.
 For example, “You may also like”, “frequently bought together”, “product bundles”, etc.

 According to Statista, the share of mobile retail commerce sales in the overall U.S. retail e-commerce sales is expected to reach 53.9%.
 The importance of mobile retail commerce can never be overlooked.
 In fact, there is even a word called “m-commerce”.
 So if you want your product pages to maximize conversion rates, you’ll have to climb aboard the “m-commerce” train.